 The testimony of a changed life: Anyone of any persuasion can make a case for how what they believe has changed his or her life.
 This happens everyday around the world with people of many religions and no religion at all.
 It is simply common sense that if a person decided to believe in something whole heartedly, especially something that is designed to change a person’s life, then that person’s life will be changed.
 This is also true of Christianity.
 A testimony of a changed life is designed to affirm whatever it is that has changed that person.
 My life changed when I came to Christ and it continues to change as I continue to submit myself to him.
 But what my testimony points to is not a passing philosophy or mythological being.
 It points to the historical testimony found in the Bible and its greatest personality, Jesus.
 This is superior to the testimony produced by all other religions and philosophies because it points to the highest claims of Christ—that he is the one and only Son of the Living God who himself is the Author of all creation.
 You can become a Buddhist or a Hindu or an Atheist; these things will change you life.
 But their claims are all trumped by the claims of Christ—higher and superior than any other.

 God’s calling on my life and its fulfillment: This is something ongoing in my life.
 In 1988 the Lord showed me that I would become a Christian broadcaster outside of the United States.
 By itself that claim is subjective.
 Yet without seeking such a career, in fact, when I was trying hard to run in exactly the opposite direction, the Lord fulfilled what he said he would do.
-I have done this very thing in three countries and am preparing to move to my fourth country in fulfillment of that calling.
+I have done this very thing in three countries and now consult broadcasters in multiple countries in fulfillment of that calling.
 I could have had a great radio career in the U.S. For a long time, even after the calling, it was all I cared about until 2002 when a brother in Christ told me that he believed God wanted me to become the manager of a Christian TV station in Mongolia.
 It was the last thing I would ever entertain.
 I wanted nothing to do with it.
 I did everything I could to run in the other direction, like Jonah, away from that which God had called me.
 Yet, three months later I was officially offered the chance to do that very thing—and my life radically changed, and continues to change.

 I believe in Jesus.
 For these reasons above and for many others, I believe in Jesus.
 For over 30 years he has lead me, even when I ignored him.
 He has radically and forever changed my life.
 He has become my supreme affection.
 Based upon my experience with Jesus and the testimony of both creation and the Bible I can say with all confidence that anyone who truly surrenders themselves to Jesus will have their lives radically and forever changed as well.